 However, it turned out to be an amazing day due to the residents: I met a man who was wounded among the first wave of soldiers storming the beaches at Iwo Jima.
 I met another man in his 90s who was so full of life despite losing most of his family in the Holocaust.
 I met a woman who'd just turned 100 but seemed decades younger.
 I met another woman in the Memory Ward who at first didn't want to dance because she said she couldn't.
 But once she started, she didn't want to stop.
 And as we were leaving, she came up to me, grabbed my hand, looked me in the eye and a in a moment of total lucidity said, "Thank you so much for coming here and visiting us."

-Who do you want to see in YOUR mirror?
+Who do you see in YOUR mirror?